Unity-Technologies/CharacterControllerSamples/_Documentation/Tutorial/tutorial-frictionsurface.md

 }
 ```

-Finally, you can add a new box object to the Subscene, with a Box `PhysicsShape`, and a `CharacterFrictionSurface` component.
+Finally, you can add a new box object to the Subscene, with a Box collider, and a `CharacterFrictionSurface` component.
 If you set the `VelocityFactor` to something like `0.2` on that `CharacterFrictionSurfaceAuthoring` and you press Play, you should see your character move much slower on that surface.

 ![](../Images/tutorial_friction_surface.gif)